chrishayuk/chuk-mcp-pptx/README.md

 ## Usage

-The server provides the following MCP tools:
+The server provides comprehensive MCP tools organized by category:

 ### Presentation Management
 - `pptx_create` - Create a new presentation